ponceoscarj/geripapers/README.md

 A Twitter bot that has 3 functions:
-1. Tweets research articles in Geriatric Medicine recently indexed in [PubMed](https://pubmed.ncbi.nlm.nih.gov)
+1. Tweets the latest research articles in Geriatric Medicine recently indexed in [PubMed](https://pubmed.ncbi.nlm.nih.gov)
 2. Tweets the research article that has had the highest attention on the internet
 3. Retweets any tweet with the hashtags #Geripapers #GeriTwitter and #GeriJC